yudinal/Pursuit-Core-Unit-4-Assessment-Flash-Cards-6-3/README.md

 ## Github Instructions
+- Fork this repository.
-- Fork this repository to your machine.
+- Clone your Fork to your laptop.
 - Complete the sections below.
 - Commit frequently.
 Reminder: your commit history is part of what is being assessed.
 - Create a pull request when you're done.